adaltas/node-pad-docs/src/md/contribute.md

 It will install mocha and its dependencies in your project "node_modules" directory and run the test suite.
 The tests run against the CoffeeScript source files.

-To generate the JavaScript files, run `make build`.
+To generate the JavaScript files, run `npm run build`.

-The test suite is run online with [Travis][travis] against the versions 0.10 and 0.11 of Node.js.
+The test suite is run online with [Travis](https://travis-ci.com) against the versions 0.10 and 0.11 of Node.js.

 ## Testing